Getting to the polls can be hard in Navajo Nation. This woman is leading voters on horseback.

-She started “Ride to the Polls” in early October, hoping to empower Native American youth to vote in the 2020 election, while connecting with their cultural heritage.
+She started “Ride to the Polls” in early October, hoping to empower Native American youth to vote in the 2020 election while connecting with their cultural heritage.
 She leads groups on horseback along a 10-mile route from Church Rock in Navajo County to the polling stations in Kayenta, Ariz.

 Navajo Nation spans 27,000 square miles, and occupies portions of Arizona, New Mexico and Utah.
 Horseback riding is common in the community.